Understanding Prostate Cancer

 The question of screening is a personal and complex one.
 It’s important for each man to talk with his doctor about whether prostate cancer screening is right for him.

 There is no unanimous opinion in the medical community regarding the benefits of prostate cancer screening.
-Those who advocate regular screening believe that finding and treating prostate cancer early offers men more treatment options with potentially fewer side effects.
+Those who advocate regular screening believe that finding and treating prostate cancer early offers men a better chance to cure the disease.

 Those who recommend against regular screening note that because most prostate cancers grow very slowly, the side effects of treatment would likely outweigh any benefit that might be derived from detecting the cancer at a stage when it is unlikely to cause problems.